Word formation: Compounding

 Compounding is a topic relevant to syntax, semantics, and morphology.

+Hashtagging as word formation

+Linguists argue that hashtags are words and hashtagging is a morphological process.
+Social media users view the syntax of existing viral hashtags as guiding principles for creating new ones.
+A hashtag's popularity is therefore influenced more by the presence of popular hashtags with similar syntactic patterns than by its conciseness and clarity.

-Word formation vs. Semantic change
+Word formation vs. semantic change

 There are processes for forming new dictionary items which are not considered under the umbrella of word formation.
 One specific example is semantic change, which is a change in a single word's meaning.
 The boundary between word formation and semantic change can be difficult to define as a new use of an old word can be seen as a new word derived from an old one and identical to it in form.